syncfusion-content/flutter-docs/Flutter/pyramid-chart/right-to-left.md

 # Right To Left (RTL) in Flutter Pyramid Chart (SfPyramidChart)

 Pyramid chart supports right to left rendering.
-But series and other chart elements rendering will be the same for both LTR and RTL.
-Only, the legend and tooltip rendering will be changed.
+But series and other chart elements rendering will be the same for both LTR and RTL except legend and tooltip.

 ## RTL rendering ways